 From the beginning of this project to the end, we took a strategic approach—defining the different problems, goals, and opportunities for the NYSBA team and then executing on those with what we were hired to do: design and development.

-Now, NYSBA has a new website that enables them to better serve their members.
-A user can navigate with ease, their staff can leverage the website as a true marketing and communication tool, and their future values, priorities, and goals are represented.
+Now, NYSBA has a new digital presence that enables them to better serve their members.
+A member can navigate with ease, their staff can leverage the website as a true marketing and communication tool, and their future values, priorities, and goals are represented.

 We’re incredibly proud of the work we did and are looking forward to continuing our partnership with NYSBA as we kick-off a project to redesign and rebuild their foundation website (the non-profit branch of the organization).